5 Things to Know About Kansas City Chiefs Isiah Pacheco

 KANSAS CITY, MO - JANUARY 21: Isiah Pacheco #10 of the Kansas City Chiefs celebrates against the Jacksonville Jaguars at GEHA Field at Arrowhead Stadium on January 21, 2023 in Kansas City, Missouri.
 (Photo by Cooper Neill/Getty Images)

-Kansas City Chiefs running back Isiah Pacheco is heading to Super Bowl LVIII.
-The game, which will be played Sunday, February 11th, will see Pacheco, of Puerto Rican and Dominican descent, face off against Fred Warner, of Mexican and Panamanian descent, and Jon Feliciano, of Puerto Rican and Sicilian descent.
+Kansas City Chiefs running back Isiah Pacheco is heading to Super Bowl LIX.
+The game, which will be played Sunday, February 9th, will see Pacheco, of Puerto Rican and Dominican descent, face off against the Philadelphia Eagles.
 But who exactly is Isiah Pacheco?
-Because he’s more than the guy Taylor Swift is consistently throwing 10s at during games, to the dismay of some fans.
+Because he’s more than the guy Taylor Swift is occasionally throwing 10s at during games and the running back who won his first Super Bowl during this rookie season and then another for Super Bowl LVIII.

-Here are five facts about the star running back from Vineland, New Jersey, to get to know him better as he makes his second run at winning the Super Bowl.
+Here are five facts about the star running back from Vineland, New Jersey, to get to know him better as he makes his third run at winning the Super Bowl.

 1